Updating your name on a tenancy, giving your tenancy to somebody else, inheriting a tenancy, or adding another person to your tenancy.

 Have you changed your name since you moved in?

-You can update the name on your tenancy agreement by completing this form.
 You’ll be asked to come in and bring some proof of ID to make sure nobody is making unauthorised changes to your tenancy.

 If you’ve changed your name it’s important you let us know as soon as possible.
 If you don’t, it may delay an application to buy your home, or cause complications when your tenancy passes to a family member.